aSetback/GoodBot/README.md

   Clones the current 'Archives' category (complete with all permissions), then renames the current 'Archives' to 'Archives-Old'

 +deletecategory Category Name
-  Deletes a channel category and all sub-channels.  **BE VERY CAREFUL WITH THIS, THERE IS NO UNDO BUTTON*
+  Deletes a channel category and all sub-channels.  **BE VERY CAREFUL WITH THIS, THERE IS NO UNDO BUTTON**

 ```

 ## Character Management Commands
 ```
 +alt altName mainName
-  Set a character as an alt of your main character (for pinging purposes)
+  Set a character as an alt of your main character.

 +info character
   Returns the main and all alts attached to this character, along with signed up raid and resistances.